pelowso/getting_and_cleaning_data_assignment_4/CodeBook.md

 ## Modified Data set 2 (tidy_summ)
-Based on the new tidy data set, this one is a summary of it with the average of each variable for each activity and each subject (for both training and testing). tidy data set is grouped by activity and subject and the mean() function is applied to every other column but dataset.
+Based on the new tidy data set, this one is a summary of it with the average of each variable for each activity and each subject (for both training and testing).
+All measurements from the previous data set (tidy) are grouped by activity and subject and the mean() function is applied to every other column but dataset.
 **It has the same variable names than the previous data set.**
 Dimensions of this new data set (tidy_summ) are **180 rows (30 subjects x 6 activities) and 68 columns** (all columns from tidy dataset but "dataset").